 When can we find out what accommodations my student is eligible for?

 The student must make an appointment at SDRC by calling (951) 827-3861 or emailing the office at firstname.lastname@example.org.
 The documentation provided by the student and the interactive process with the disability specialist will determine the functional limitations that accommodations will address in the higher education environment.

 What types of documentations does the Student Disability Resource Center require?

-SSD requires recent documentation of a disability.
-This can be obtained by having the student’s health care professional or mental health care provider fill out forms available on the SSD website, or by a recent psycho-educational assessment.
+SDRC requires recent documentation of a disability.
+This can be obtained by having the student’s health care professional or mental health care provider fill out forms available on the SDRC website, or by a recent psycho-educational assessment.
 Please see our website for documentation guidelines.
 The IEP is a K-12 document that might provide the disability specialist with background information, but may not have enough information to provide academic accommodations in the college environment.

 Can I call my student’s Student Disability Resource Center specialist to check in?

-You are welcome to contact the SSD if you have concern for your student’s safety or well-being.
+You are welcome to contact the SDRC if you have concern for your student’s safety or well-being.
 Otherwise, since we are an adult learning environment and your student is protected under FERPA, we will refer you back to your student.
 FERPA, the Family Education Rights and Protection Act, generally prohibits the improper disclosure of personally identifiable information derived from education records without written consent.
 When a student reaches 18 years of age or attends a postsecondary institution, he or she becomes an “eligible student,” and all rights under FERPA transfer to the student.

 Does the Student Disability Resource Center provide medication management?

 No. Your student will need to manage and administer their own medications.
 UCR does not have a facility on campus to dispense student’s medications.